CarlosBergillos/LocationHistoryFormat/docs/guides/raw_location.md

+# Raw Location History Data

-Raw location data is just a list of timestamped location records in chronological order for all the historical location data available and presumably at the most granular level possible.
+Raw Location History data consists of a list of timestamped location records in chronological order for all the historical location data available and presumably at the most granular level possible.

-This raw location data is found in the `Records.json` file (see [General Structure]).
+This raw Location History data is found in the `Records.json` file (see [General Structure]).
 Inside this file we can find a single flat `locations` array containing all of the location records:

 ```json title="Records.json"